Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

   The default is to
   use the FCW non-redundant internal coordinates.

-  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="INTERNAL" APPEAR="User-defined internal coordinates" KIND="STRINGS" EXCLUSIVE="HWRS,NOHWRS,CARTESIAN" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="INTERNAL" APPEAR="User-defined internal coordinates" KIND="CUSTOM" EXCLUSIVE="HWRS,NOHWRS,CARTESIAN" LEVEL="ADVANCED">
               %%Keyword: Internal <advanced>
               <HELP>
               This marks the start of the definition of the internal